Is Isotretinoin (Accutane) Overprescribed?

-Even though isotretinoin is one of most effective acne therapies, it can come with severe and serious side effects.
+Even though isotretinoin is effective1,2, it can come with severe and potentially long-lasting side effects.
 Because of these side effects, the FDA developed strict conditions under which doctors should prescribe the drug, and these conditions have become ever more rigorous over time as the severity of isotretinoin side effects come to light.

 In spite of these guidelines, research regarding the prescription of isotretinoin shows that it is often prescribed to patients that do not meet these strict conditions.